Read Frequently Asked Questions

 Companies wishing to understand the risks and complications involved with the application of sound verification and validation principles will gain a better understanding of the differences and benefits.
 Employees who will benefit include:

 John Chapman, BS, MBA, RAC has over 35 years medical device regulatory experience and over 15 years experience with the European Union’s medical device directive, 93/42/EEC.
 John has led two device companies to ISO quality system certification and CE marking.
 He has performed regulatory due diligence on over a dozen acquisitions in the past 12 years, exposing him to numerous quality systems, including consent decrees as well as many notified bodies.
 RAB Accredited Lead Auditor Course Certificate1996.
 He earned his regulatory affairs certification (RAC) in 1998 and was a contributing author to 2004 Fundamentals of EU Regulatory Affairs, RAPS, 2004.
 He co-founded a local RAPS chapter and has been a speaker at these meetings and the annual RAPS conference.

 John has had specialized training and experience in FDA QSR, ISO 13485, European Medical Device Directives, ISO 9001, Canadian Medical Device Regulations, Auditing, Root Cause Analysis, Design Control, Bloodborne Pathogens, Hazardous Waste Handling, and FDA regulations.
 He has also presented live on-line seminars on various regulatory and quality system subjects.

-Medical Device CE Mark - Required to Sell in European Union Market Medical Device Complaints, MDR's and Recalls Reprocessing Reusable Medical Devices - Cleaning & Labeling Requirements - validations Verification vs. Validation
+CE Mark - Required to Sell Medical Devices in the EU Medical Device Complaints, MDR's and Recalls Reprocessing Reusable Medical Devices - Cleaning & Labeling Requirements - validations Verification vs. Validation